2020 Danish mink cull: Criticism of the Rigspolitiet

-Lawyer investigation of the Rigspoliti's action card
+Lawyer investigation of Rigspolitiet's action card

-The Folketing initiated in the spring of 2021 a lawyer investigation of the police action card.
+In the spring of 2021 the Folketing initiated a lawyer investigation of the police action card.
 The report on the investigation was published on 8 October and was made by Claus Guldager.
-The investigation concluded that, in relation to the action cards, negligence had been committed, but a further evaluation of it could not be performed within the assigned terms of the investigation.
+The investigation concluded that, in relation to the action cards, negligence had been committed, but a further evaluation of i t could not be performed within the assigned terms of the investigation.
 In addition, the investigation concluded, "There is no basis for assuming that people in the top management of the police – or in the management levels below – have instructed anyone to prepare an action card".

-In the investigation's review of the actual sequence of events, there were comments on the question of whether it was true and fair when the Ministry of Environment and Food in its review of 18 November wrote, "It has not been established in the available material that the question of legal justification to extend the previous efforts to cull mink to the whole country has been mentioned in cases for use in discussions in the relevant government committees in the period after 1 October 2020 and onwards until 3 November 2020".
-The investigation pointed out that context, that there in the cover (main memo) to the government's coordinations comitiee meeting on 3 November on emergency plans for culls said, "The emergency plan is assessed to assume deviations from a number of applicable rules and guidelines in the environmental and animal fields".
+In the investigation's review of the actual sequence of events, there were comments on the question of whether it was true and fair when the Ministry of Environment and Food in its review of 18 November wrote, "It has not been established in the available material that the question of legal justification to extend the previous efforts to cull mink to the whole country has been mentioned in cases for use in discussions in the relevant government committees in the period from 1 October 2020 until 3 November 2020".
+The investigation pointed out that the cover (main memo) to the government's coordinations committee meeting on 3 November noted that "[t]he emergency plan is assessed to require deviations from a number of current rules and guidelines in the environmental and animal fields".

-Based on the investigation, on 19 November 2021, the Folketing expanded the Mink Commission's terms of reference to also include an investigation of the Rigspoliti's action card.
+Based on the investigation, on 19 November 2021, the Folketing expanded the Mink Commission's terms of reference to also include an investigation of Rigspolitiet's action card.